Unholy Death Knight DPS Rotation, Cooldowns, and Abilities — 12.0.5

 Unholy Death Knight Gameplay Mechanics

-This section deep dives into the mechanics of the Unholy Death Knight, covering both the resources we use as well as some advanced topics that can be useful when trying to understand the rotation in more depth.
+This section deep dives into the mechanics of Unholy Death Knight, covering both the resources we use as well as some advanced topics that can be useful when trying to understand the rotation in more depth.

 Unholy Death Knight Mechanics